Francisco Dosamantes

-Francisco Dosamantes (b.
-October 4, 1911 - d.
-July 18.1986) was a Mexican artist and educator who is best known for is educational illustrations and graphic work against fascism.
+Francisco Dosamantes (October 4, 1911 — July 18, 1986) was a Mexican artist and educator who is best known for is educational illustrations and graphic work against fascism.
 He was a founding member of the Taller de Gráfica Popular and the Salón de la Plástica Mexicana.

 Life

 Francisco Dosamantes was born in Mexico City on October 4, 1911.
 His father was Daniel Dosamantes who was a builder, interior decorator and painter.
 He was not registered into the civil registry until he was about twenty years old on March 6, 1939.
 His mother’s name is not listed on the certificate.
 As a child, he demonstrated a strong interest in drawing and color, influenced by his father and his uncle Juan.
 The Mexican Revolution occurred while he was a young child and he stated that he remembered events such as soldiers on horses charging as well as the execution of rural farm workers.

 He attended primary and high school in Mexico City but stated that his education was irregular and deficient.
 He then entered the Escuela Nacional de Artes Plásticas, where he studied for five years.
 Initially, however, he was disappointed with the inexperience of the young professors and he left for a short time to study on his own.
 During this time, some of the dissatisfied professors organized the 30 30 group against the academic system of the school and which whom he sympathized.
 The effort gained the attention of established artists such as Diego Rivera who intervened.

 He died on Mexico City on July 18, 1986.